 Yes.
 Limited exceptions will be granted for approved medical or religious reasons.

 Are off-campus students required to be vaccinated?

-Are face coverings and physical distancing mandatory?
+Are face coverings mandatory?

 Is vaccination required for students who have recently had COVID-19?